 The display of text must be controlled independently of the display of the feature it applies to and the Mariner must have full control over the display of text.

-Viewing groups used for text
+Viewing groups used for text [Informative]

 Viewing groups for text are listed in Table C-17 below.